You might want to asks an Illinois uncontested divorce lawyer the following question: “Can we use the same lawyer for a divorce.”

 As I explained, only the worse and stupidest divorce lawyers would risk representing both sides in a divorce.

-And sometimes, unethical lawyers will be representing one person, and will try to make the other person think the lawyer is also representing them.
-But that’s as scam.
-For example, in every case like that I’ve run into, one person has a retainer agreement (contract) with the lawyer, and the other person doesn’t.
+Sometimes, unethical lawyers will be representing one person, and will try to make the other person think the lawyer is representing both people.
+But that’s a scam.